LaylaD4/LaylahDePaull_T2A2/README.md

 - ## Any required body or header
 - ## Response

-My API, has a total of three controllers that include many differing enpoints, that allow an end user to perform various tasks from registering an account, to creating a recipe, or fetching ingredients for a shopping list.
-Below I will go through each controller, that is; the auth_controller, recipe_controller, and user_recipe controller, and describe the HTTP Verbs, path or route, requireed body or head data, and expected responses for each endpoint in my API.
+My API consists of three main controllers, each with various endpoints that enable users to perform a wide range of tasks, from managing user accounts to handling recipe and shopping list data.
+The auth_controller handles user authentication and account management, the recipe_controller allows for creating, fetching, updating, and deleting recipes, and the user_recipe_controller facilitates the management of a user's personal recipe list and shopping list generation.
+Below, I will walk through each controller, outlining the HTTP verbs, routes, required body or header data, and expected responses for each endpoint.

 ## `controllers/auth_controller.py`